A SHORT HISTORY OF AUSTRALIA

-Today the population of Australia is 23 million.
+In 2020 the population of Australia was 25 million.
 In 2006 it was estimated that the indigenous population was about 500,000 - about the same as it was when Europeans first arrived in Australia at the end of the 18th century.

 Unemployment was high in the 1990s but at the beginning of the 21st century the situation improved.
-Unemployment in Australia stood at 5.2% in March 2012.
-However by November 2015 it had fallen to 5.8%.
 Today Australia is a prosperous country.

 In 2008 Quentin Bryce became the first woman Governor-General of Australia.
 In 2010 Julia Gillard became the first woman Prime Minister of Australia.
 In 2020 the population of Australia was 25.6 million.